The best hotels in Pemba

 May through September is the real sweet spot: dry, breezy, excellent visibility for diving, and hotel prices back to normal.
 Avoid the Easter weekend in April. it's domestic peak travel in Mozambique and every property fills up fast.
 Book that week 4-6 weeks out minimum.

-Pemba's best neighborhoods
+Pemba's best hotel regions

 Wimbe Beach is where you want to be.
 If you're here for the ocean, the coral reefs, and the sunsets, don't settle for the Baixa just because it's cheaper.